-Enrollment: ALL CLASSES ARE OPEN TO THE PUBLIC and are filled on a first-come, first-served basis.
-To secure your child's spot in a class, enroll online at https://forms.gle/fi3BV5R5KMtMxj5K8 by August 9, 2019.
-Only students who are enrolled in the class are allowed to attend the adventure.
-Siblings cannot attend unless they are enrolled.
+Enrollment: Adventures are filled on a first-come, first-served basis.
+The enrollment link for each semester will be emailed to families and posted on the school website.
+To secure your child's spot in a fall Adventure, enroll online by August 14.
+Only students who are enrolled in the adventure are allowed to attend the adventure.

-Full/Cancelled Classes: Many classes will fill quickly.
-If a class is full or if there are too few participants to offer a class, you will be notified in advance of the start and fees will be refunded or another class can be selected.
+Full/Cancelled Adventures: Many adventures will fill quickly.
+If an adventure is full or if there are too few participants to offer an adventure, you will be notified in advance of the start and fees will be refunded or another adventure can be selected.

-Payment: For Topeka Collegiate families, all Morning and Afternoon Adventures charges will be applied to your RenWeb account.
-The charges will be included on the monthly statement and should be paid with your other RenWeb charges.
-For the general public, we accept the following forms of payment: Credit card charged in office or over the phone, check made out to TCASA, online payment at http://www.topekacollegiate.org/student-life/family-resources.cfm or cash.
-No refunds will be given if a family chooses to withdraw a student from a class after the enrollment deadline.
+Payment: All After-School Adventure registrations will be charged to your FACTS (formally RenWeb) account.
+The charges will be included on the monthly statement and should be paid with your other FACTS charges.
+No refunds will be given and charges will continue to be posted monthly if a family chooses to withdraw a student from an adventure after the enrollment deadline.